techfreaque/octane/readme/installation-developer.md

 #### Start with VSCode

-* Or open the OctoBot-2 folder with VSCode and press F5 on your keyboard to start OctoBot
+* Or open the octane folder with VSCode and press F5 on your keyboard to start OctoBot

 ### Use the latest nightly version (optional)